 5. My Bloody Valentine – ‘m b v’

-Cast your mind back to the beginning of 2013: lingering in the chasms of perpetual nothingness, fretting to and fro in foetal position in the corner, probably sucking a thumb if it had ever formed limbs, was My Bloody Valentine’s forgotten third album, cast aside by Kevin Shield’s perfectionism-fuelled reluctance to release a follow-up to his band’s seminal career defining 1991 magnum opus.
+Cast your mind back to the beginning of 2013: lingering in the chasms of perpetual nothingness, fretting to and fro in foetal position in the corner, probably sucking a thumb if it had ever formed limbs, was My Bloody Valentine’s forgotten third album, abandoned innumerable times by Kevin Shield’s reluctance to ever release a follow-up to his band’s seminal, shoegaze-defining 1991 magnum opus.
 Fast forward to March 2014, and a new piece of the MBV mythos has been embraced.
 That should tell you all you need to know about how good this comeback truly was.
 Six tracks of some wobbly tremolos, submerged reverb and androgynous, ethereal vocals that frolicked and fucked about in the distinctive ‘Loveless’ aesthetic, followed by three tracks of modern psychedelia.
 Yep, not satisfied with merely redefining his own mythology, Kevin Shield decided to create a euphoric, psychedelic shoegaze rave that continued to push the boundaries he had set 22 years prior.
 2nd February, 2013: the date innovation saved our nation.

 4. Kanye West – Yeezus

 I subscribe to the view that Kanye West is one of the few embers still burning in the true spirit of punk.
 Beneath the layers and layers of egomaniacal narcissism that shape his public image, a nucleus of unwavering creativity and provocatively paradoxical genius lies.
-None more so is this evident than on ‘Yeezus’, an often graphic satire of the hyper-sexual, materialistic, nihilistic, secular, post-modern society that we inhabit – a society that Kanye is a key component of.
-On a purely sonic basic, ‘Yeezus’ is a far cry from the sophisticated oddball soul revisionism explored early in his career (excluding the brilliantly nostalgic closer, ‘Bound 2’), it’s an abrasive beast replete with crunching industrial synths and piercingly warped vocals, a beast that the late, great Lou Reed – with his tongue presumably firmly in his cheek – referred to as ‘majestic and inspiring.’
+None more so is this evident than on ‘Yeezus’, an often graphic, always intense satire of the hyper-sexual, materialistic, nihilistic, secular, post-modern society that we inhabit – a society that Kanye is a key component of.
+On a purely sonic basic, ‘Yeezus’ is a far cry from the oddball sophisti-soul revisionism of his early career (excluding the thankfully brilliant nostalgia-fuelled closer, ‘Bound 2’), it’s an abrasive beast replete with crunching industrial synths and piercingly warped, distorted vocals, a beast that the late, great Lou Reed – with his tongue presumably firmly in his cheek – referred to as ‘majestic and inspiring’.
 The record essentially plays out like a high-power drill, relentlessly burrowing its way through both society and Kanye’s own persona.
 Take ‘Blood on the Leaves’, a debauched tale of eroticism and alimony precariously treading on the toes of a Civil Rights anthem, Nina Simone’s ‘Strange Fruit’, and an explicit reference to apartheid.
 Hypocritical?
 Of course, but that’s what makes the enigma of Kanye West fascinating.
 Aggressively alienating but inevitably complex: that is ‘Yeezus’ down to a tee.

 3. Peace – ‘In Love’